scala/scala-lang/blog/_posts/2016-08-09-the-scala-library-reaches-beta.md

 title: "Scala Library Index Reaches Beta!"
 ---

 Today, the Scala Center team is very proud to announce that [The Scala Package Index](https://index.scala-lang.org/), or Scaladex for short, has reached beta v1!
 This means we're now confident that Scaladex is now in state where it is ready for widespread use.
-Scaladex now supports most major features in addition to serving as an index of the known Scala ecosystem; self-updating, reindexing, user editing of published libraries (keywords, documentation links, and artifact deprecation), and more, even as we work to iron out user experience.
+Scaladex now supports most major features we planned for it, in addition to serving as an index of the known Scala ecosystem; self-updating, reindexing, user editing of published libraries (keywords, documentation links, and artifact deprecation), and more, even as we work to iron out user experience.
 In particular we'd like to thank contributors [Ronald Marske](https://github.com/Scyks), and [Rafa Paradela](https://github.com/rafaparadela) and [Israel Pérez](https://github.com/israelperezglez) from [47 Degrees](http://www.47deg.com/) in helping us to reach this milestone!

 Here's a quick walkthrough we put together of some of Scaladex's main features: